ferreteleco/cookie-templates/README.md

 - _**project_name**_: Name of the project.
 This variable will also be used to create the default value for the project slug.
 - _**project_slug**_: URL friendly name of the project.
 It is recommended to keep the default value.
+- _**project_acronym**_: Acronym of the project.
+Defaults to the first letter of each word in project_slug, capitalized.
+It is recommended to maintain the default value.
 - _**project_short_description**_: Short description of the project.
 - _**version**_: Initial version of the project.
 If using a different value from the default, please follow [Semantic Versioning](https://semver.org/) recommendations.